DrBourgeois/headspace/content/pages/index.md

     title: >-
       I build portals, not products.
 I trace the edges of definitions and then step outside them.
     subtitle: >-
       I’m a researcher, a media explorer, a designer of speculative systems and fragmented rhythms.
 This space is a threshold—between presence and absence, silence and signal, thought and glitch.
-Scroll if you’re ready to unravel.
     styles:
       self:
         height: auto